Arizona Head Start State Collaboration Office (HSSCO)

 The federal Department of Health & Human Services allocates Head Start dollars directly to 22 Arizona Head Start grantees.
 The grantees may run programs and/or allocate monies to local Head Start program contractors.
 Head Start programs must adhere to comprehensive standards determined by the federal Office of Head Start.

-- Position Statement: Promoting Continuity of Care in Infant/Toddler Settings
+- Division for Early Childhood (DEC) Position Statement: Promoting Continuity of Care in Infant/Toddler Settings

 - Office of Head Start Early Childhood Knowledge and Learning Center